c6lapsteel/dannyholmes.com/content/motorcycling/_index.md

 date: 2019-06-29T16:59:53+01:00
 weight: 20
 draft: false
+masonry: true
 outputs:
     - html
 aliases:
     - /motorcycling/namrider/
 ---

-There is nothing like the thrill of accelerating on a motorcycle.
+<p class="lead">There is nothing like the thrill of accelerating on a motorcycle.
 Or the satisfaction from taking the perfect line through a series of bends.
-Riding a motorbike is fun!
+Riding a motorbike is fun!</p>

 But there are risks.
+We've all seen dash-cam footage showing how quickly and catastrophically things can go wrong in bends, at junctions and during overtakes.